 This was one of my favorite recipes that I discovered from the Whole Living action plan.
 It’s a perfect simple but filling dinner staple with just 5 ingredients and the option to be made in an oven or the microwave.

-I also discovered a cool trick to cook these even faster: using baking soda while caramelizing the onion (JUST a pinch!), browns, breaks down and cooks the onion like whoa.
+While making this dish, I discovered that using just a pinch of baking soda while caramelizing the onion browns, breaks down and cooks the onion extremely fast. like whoa.
 It’s crazy fast.
 You could even cook the onion without oil and with just baking powder, a trick I learned from Susan at Fat Free Vegan.
-Warning: go very light on the baking soda.
-You can always add more.
-You can’t un-baking soda your onions.
-I learned the hard way.
+It’s always best to start out lightly with the baking soda as you can’t go backwards.

 Soft sweet potato flesh, sweetly caramelized onions and bright, mild greens are totally harmonious in this simple, tasty entrée.
 I swapped in mix of dirt-cheap collard greens and spinach for the more expensive Swiss chard, but use your greens of preference.
 This was adapted from Whole Living.

 Servings 2 servings

 - 1 bunch collard greens washed, stemmed and chopped

 - 1 bunch spinach washed, stemmed and chopped (about 3 cups)

 - Preheat oven to 400 degrees.
 Prick sweet potatoes with a fork and bake until tender, about 45 minutes.

 - Slice onion and greens while heating a large pan over medium heat.
 Add olive oil.
 Once hot, add onion and cook until slightly caramelized, about 10-15 minutes.
 Add collard greens and spinach and cook, stirring, until wilted, about 5 minutes.
 Add salt to taste.

 - Serve potatoes split and topped with a mountain of greens and sliced avocado, if using.
 More salt, pepper, cayenne or a squeeze of lemon optional.